-Sarah has been playing Taiko for 3 years and became a member of Kaminari last year.
+Sarah has been playing Taiko for 4 years and became a member of Kaminari in 2018.
 As well as being a keen drummer, she is an

 accomplished singer and her musicality is valuable to the group.

-John also joined the group this year and has also been playing taiko for 3 years.
+John also joined the group in 2018, having first discovered Taiko in 2014.
 He brings energy and a critical eye to group compositions.